-We iterate over the above alternating steps for \( \text{num\_iter} \) iterations.
-Additionally, we can initialize the iteration with the representative obtained from Algorithm \ref{alg:non-iter-improved_neural_path}, which should provide a good starting point.
-This initialization is expected to reduce the number of required epochs and speed up the compression algorithm.
+We can initialize the iteration with the representative obtained from Algorithm \ref{alg:non-iter-improved_neural_path}.
 The resulting procedure is detailed in Algorithm \ref{alg:iter-improved_neural_path}.
-We should note that, in practise, the number of null generators is not negligible, and thus our optimization criterion also constitutes a heuristic method.
+We note that, in practice, the number of null generators is not negligible, and thus criterion \eqref{eq:OPT} also constitutes a heuristic method.
 For this reason, the number of iterations should not be excessive.
-We provide the following bound for the approximation error of our algorithm (proof in Appendix \ref{app:a6}).
+We provide Proposition \ref{prop:neural_path_bound} for the approximation error of our algorithm.

 \begin{proposition} Suppose the clusters K are enough so that for every cluster, no two $(\mathbf{a}_i^T, b_i), (\mathbf{a}_{i'}^T, b_{i'})$ of the cluster form an obtuse angle.
-Then, a variant (see Appendix) of Iterative TropNNC produces a neural network with output $\tilde{v}$ satisfying:
+Then, a variant of Iterative TropNNC produces a neural network with output $\tilde{v}$ satisfying: